-Read this blog on google site search vs Elasticsearch for more information.
+Read Google site search discontinued – Replacement options for more information.

 You can’t compare Elastic Search and Google Site Search.
 Elastic Search is a search framework/server in which you can develop your own search solution and GSS is a product/solution.

 Google Site Search includes a UI for the marketing & development team where they can add synonyms and customize the design.